CaravanaCloud/telemetry-demo/Eficiencia em Nuvem com Quarkus e AWS.md

 5- Test your compute costs to define "normal".
 4- Undertand your percentiles and detect "anomalies".
 3- Beware of Database Pooling and HTTP Caching / Throttling.
-2- Make it as fast as needed, but not faster.
+2- Make it as fast as viable, but not faster.
 1- Try the [Telemetry Demo](https://github.com/CaravanaCloud/telemetry-demo)!

 ## Gatling Results